beaky98/0049-max-eirp-adjustment.md/README.md

 # Success Metrics
 [success-metrics]: #success-metrics

-To verify whether there is an increase in performance:
+To verify whether there is an increase in performance, we have to see:
 - Increased in coverage area
 - Increase in number of witnesses and witnessed others with the same existing setup